Karoqnq/bite_spring2024_is/h3-web.md

     ![image](https://github.com/Karoqnq/bite_spring2024_is/assets/112175331/e9babd43-3dda-4bc1-8f16-fcaa2a54d14f)

 ## e) Johnny tables.
 Solve Portswigger Labs: Lab: SQL injection vulnerability in WHERE clause allowing retrieval of hidden data
+I didn't fully get it at first so got it with the help of the suggested video > URL: https://www.youtube.com/watch?v=alTceRdSxS0

 - This is the website we were forwarded to
 ![image](https://github.com/Karoqnq/bite_spring2024_is/assets/112175331/c135d8e6-8bde-4cff-a8a8-1b87859fcb71)
 - When we check the refined search we can see that the category is defined by different topics depending on which one you're looking at.